 See?
-The apropos command is displaying the list if suggested commands that matches for the search string.
+The apropos command displays the list of suggested commands that matches for the given search string.
 As you see in the example, we can use “dir” command to list a directory contents.

-I know it is easy to remember “dir” command, but i used it to demonstrate the purpose of Apropos command.
+I know it is easy to remember “dir” command, but I have used it here to demonstrate the purpose of Apropos command.
 You can use any search string.
 But, some times you need to be more specific when using search strings.
 For example, the following command will display all commands that contains the word “list”.

 In such cases, apropos will not help you to find what you’re looking for.

 Let me show you another example.
-Want to find the Kernel but you forgot the actual command?
-Here is how you can find it.
+Want to find the Linux Kernel details, but you forgot the actual command?
+Here is how you can find it out.